Elitearcanist/sdr-setup/docs/source/sdr/usrpB210.rst

     ./rx_ascii_art_dft --freq 915e6 --rate 5e6 --gain 20 --bw 5e6 --ref-lvl -30

 The tags specify the traits of the FFT:

- - :code:`--freq` specifies the center frequency.
+--freq      specifies the center frequency.
 915e6 sets it to 915 MHz.
- - :code:`--rate` sets the sample rate.
+-rate       sets the sample rate.
- - :code:`--gain` sets the gain of the receiver.
+--gain      sets the gain of the receiver.
- - :code:`--bw` sets the bandwidth, this is how wide it will scan frequencies around the center frequency.
+--bw        sets the bandwidth, this is how wide it will scan frequencies
+            around the center frequency.
- - :code:`--ref-lvl` is the level it will set the maximum amplitude in dBfs.
+--ref-lvl   is the level it will set the maximum amplitude in dBfs.

 Most of these can also be adjusted in the FFT window.